What happens during a government shutdown? 7 things you should know

 It may be a new year, but Congress is returning to the same old challenge it left behind in 2017 – agreeing on a budget.

+And the clock is ticking.
+A temporary spending bill passed in the House of Representatives Thursday night, 230-197, but its fate in the Senate remains unclear.

-And the deadline is looming.
-Lawmakers are trying to achieve a compromise on the Obama-era Deferred Action for Childhood Arrivals (DACA) program, build a wall on the Mexican border and agree to a limit on how much Congress can spend on military and domestic programs in order to prevent a government shutdown by Friday.
+Lawmakers are trying to achieve a compromise on the Obama-era Deferred Action for Childhood Arrivals (DACA) program, build a wall along the Mexican border and agree to a limit on how much Congress can spend on military and domestic programs in order to prevent a government shutdown by midnight Friday.

-White House Press Secretary Sarah Sanders addressed concerns over the possibility of a shutdown during a press briefing Wednesday.

-"The President certainly doesn’t want a shutdown, and if one happens I think you only have one place to look and that’s to the Democrats who are holding our military and our national security hostage by trying to push through other policies that have nothing to do with the budget," Sanders told reporters.

-If a shutdown happens, Sanders said Democrats would be to blame for putting their "personal, political agenda" ahead of national security.

-"A government shutdown will be devastating to our military...something the Dems care very little about," President Trump tweeted Thursday .
+"Government Funding Bill past [sic] last night in the House of Representatives.
+Now Democrats are needed if it is to pass in the Senate - but they want illegal immigration and weak borders," Trump tweeted Friday morning.
+"Shutdown coming?
+We need more Republican victories in 2018!"

+The measure requires 60 votes in order to break a filibuster.
+And with the absence of Sen. John McCain, R-Ariz., due to cancer treatment, Republicans need at least 10 Democrats to get on board.

-House Democrats said they wouldn't support the temporary GOP spending bill, which would fund the federal government through Feb.
+But Democrats said they wouldn't support the temporary GOP spending bill, which would fund the federal government through Feb.
 16, unless it extends protection for young illegal immigrants.
-And that's not the only part of the plan they have a problem with.

-“There are myriad issues lacking in the continuing resolution,” New York Democratic Rep. Joseph Crowley said during a press conference on Wednesday.
-"We will know the deal when we see it."

-In addition to failing to address DACA, Crowley argued the spending bill ignores issues such as the opioid crisis, veterans and hurricane disaster relief for Puerto Rico and elsewhere.
+"The overwhelming number in our caucus have said they don't like this deal and they believe if we kick the can down the road this time we'll be back where we started from next time," Senate Minority Leader Chuck Schumer, D-N.Y., said.
+"So there's very, very strong support not to go along with their deal."

 Fox News asked Marc Goldwein, senior policy director of the Committee for a Responsible Federal Budget – a bipartisan, nonprofit organization that educates the public on fiscal policy issues – to explain a government shutdown, and he answered seven basic questions about the process that Americans should know.